-Barbiturates, also called sleeping pills, come in three main types: powder, pills, and capsules.
-They are often referred to on the street as barbs or downers.
-These drugs are only prescribed to be taken orally in pill form, with injectable versions reserved for hospital use.
+Barbiturates, or sleeping pills, come in three main forms: powder, pills, and capsules.
+They are often referred to on the street as “barbs,” “gorilla pills,” or “downers.”
+Barbiturates are only prescribed to be taken orally in pill form, with an injectable liquid form reserved for hospital use.

 Who is at Risk of Abusing Barbiturates?